hackclub/hackclub/workshops/sprig_dodge/README.md

 ## 4. Adding controls

 A game is no fun if you cannot interact with it.
-We'll be adding controls to our game so the player can move.
+We'll be adding controls to our game, so the player can move.
 Sprig allows for the use of `wasd` and `ijkl` keys.
 We'll be using `w` and `d` to move the player left and right.

 ```js
 onInput("a", () => {